 Don’t Dismiss AI for Inaccuracies

 Some people dismiss AI, saying it’s just a probability-based text generator, and it can’t be trusted because it’s often wrong.
 Indeed, AI isn’t always accurate.
-The average person or the average Google search result isn’t always accurate either.
+The average Google search result or even the average professional in their field isn’t always accurate either.
+Someone was told by their accountant that only people over 65 who are receiving Social Security are eligible for the $6,000 senior deduction, which is false.

 Looking up verifiable facts isn’t the best use of AI.
 AI is best at giving you the common knowledge of an insider.
 The less you know about a subject, the more you should use AI, because it fills your knowledge gap quickly.
 You don’t need 100% accuracy when the gap is so huge.
 A total market index fund or a 60/40 allocation is common knowledge for seasoned investors.
 We can debate whether they are the best, but they make a good baseline for people unfamiliar with investing.